Deforestation in Colombia

 Colombia loses 2,000 km2 of forest annually to deforestation, according to the United Nations in 2003.
 Some suggest that this figure is as high as 3,000 km2 due to illegal logging in the region.

-Deforestation results mainly from logging for timber, small-scale agricultural ranching, mining, development of energy resources such as hydro-electricity, infrastructure, cocaine production, and farming.
+Deforestation results mainly from logging for timber, small-scale agricultural ranching, mining, development of energy resources such as hydroelectricity, infrastructure, cocaine production, and farming.

 Deforestation in Colombia is mainly targeted at primary rainforests.
 This has a profound ecological impact in that Colombia is extremely rich in biodiversity, with 10% of the world's species, making it the second most biologically diverse country on Earth.

+In 2024, deforestation in Colombia's Amazon region has increased by 40% during the first quarter compared to the same period last year, according to a report.
+This rise in deforestation is occurring amidst the influence of a strong El Niño weather phenomenon, causing dry and hot conditions that have led to droughts and fires throughout Colombia.

 Causes and effects

 A contributing factor to deforestation in Colombia is the national Plan Pacifico which is intended to raise revenue to develop the economy.
 The plan includes exploitation of Colombia's rainforests for the extraction of precious natural resources for exportation.

 Under the regime of President Virgilio Barco Vargas (1986–1990), a development scheme was initiated involving $4.5 billion in investments to develop the Colombian Pacific Coast in Choco Department.
 Around 2.2% of the total forest area in Colombia began to be removed each year for wood and to make paper or to provide the clearings needed for palm plantations and agricultural production and commercial shrimp farming.
 In a concerted effort to enhance trade, Plan Pacifico has attempted to complete the 54 kilometer missing section of the Pan-American Highway between Colombia and Panama spanning the ecologically rich Darién Gap.

 The construction of the Puente Terrestre Inter-Oceanico (PTI), the land bridge between the Pacific and Atlantic Oceans near Panama, consisting of a railway, road, canal, and oil pipeline has had a major impact on the environment and forest removal in the region.
 Other plans for road construction throughout Chocó which intended to catapult economic production in Colombia have had unintended negative consequences.

 Deforestation has been responsible for the erosion of riverbanks which have affected the levels of river beds, which has had negative effects on aquatic life and fish stocks as well as on transportation and navigation because of silting.
 This forest clearing also accounts for great habitat destruction for creatures dwelling in the Colombian forests.
 For example, the cotton-top tamarin is considered to be critically endangered, and ranks highly on the list of "The World's 25 Most Endangered Primates."
 Habitat destruction through forest clearing is the main cause of this collapse, and cotton-top tamarins have lost more than three-quarters of their original habitat to deforestation.
 Local initiatives, like Proyecto Tití for cotton-top tamarins, have been created to raise awareness of such cases.